 Shaka Zulu’s Early Years

-Shaka’s father’s name was Senzangakona.
+Shaka’s father was named Senzangakona.
 His mother was a strong-willed and self-reliant woman named Nandi.
 If Shaka’s parents ever married, it did not last—some of the oral sources do say that they were married, but others say that they were not.
 Shaka was raised by his mother Nandi, very much under her wing and rejected by the Zulu royal house.

-Shaka first distinguishes himself as a soldier in one of Dingiswayo’s age-regiments.
-Not every great general starts out as a great soldier.
+Shaka first distinguished himself as a soldier in one of Dingiswayo’s age-regiments.
+Not every great general begins as a great soldier.
 He caught the eye and favor of Dingiswayo, who elevated him at quite an early age to become the commander of his age-regiment.

 Shaka’s Decade of Power

 Around 1816, Shaka’s estranged father, Senzangakona, died.
 With Dingiswayo’s patronage and support, Shaka returned and seized the Zulu chieftainship.
-When Dingiswayo died in 1818, Shaka was well positioned to move into the vacuum left by Dingiswayo’s death, and that he does.
+When Dingiswayo died in 1818, Shaka was well-positioned to move into the vacuum left by Dingiswayo’s death.

-In 1818, we enter in Shaka’s one and only decade of real power.
-He took Dingiswayo’s loose confederation and intensified the consolidation of power around himself and elevated the role of the military.
+The year 1818 begins Shaka’s only decade of real power.
+He took Dingiswayo’s loose confederation and intensified the consolidation of power around himself, and elevated the role of the military.
 Shaka’s army used a new and shorter stabbing iron spear and a much larger oval shield.
 These were designed for infantry advance, something quite reminiscent of the Roman phalanx.